DreamingInBinary/Swiftjective-C/_posts/2017-10-06-The-DeviceCheck-API.md

     })
 }
 ```
-> Note that the simulator won't pass isSupported, so if you want to test it out— I guess do what we should be doing anyways and use the real thing 📱.
+{% include prettyBlockquote.html text="Note that the simulator won't pass isSupported, so if you want to test it out— I guess do what we should be doing anyways and use the real thing 📱." %}

 With that code you're on your first step (more to follow) to be able to store either: